SealSlicer/ForwardToHost/README.md

 ## Setup Host
 Update the web.config file "ForwardHost" for your target host.

+## Start the Site
+Just hit f5 in visual studio.

 ## Setup ngrok
 ngrok ngrok http --host-header="localhost:61179" 61179
 The default port in the project is 61179.